How to Prepare and Use an Accounts Receivable Aging Report

 First look at the greatest amounts of money owed by all customers.
 Are these amounts current?
 Are they 30 days?
 Or have these bills been outstanding for 120 days or more?

-Working on the 80/20 principle, you would go after the biggest offenders first—using your collections management system, of course.
+Consider the 80/20 principle (sometimes called the Pareto Principle) that says that roughly 80% of problems are caused by 20% of the group.
+If you focus on the 20%, the customers with the highest balances, you are maximizing your collections.
 This will bring you the highest return.
 Determine how you'll handle each of these large bills, then write up a plan and have your accounts receivable manager start working.

 Now, look at those bills that have been due for a long period of time.
 Determine whether you're ready to take each of these customers to the next step of the collections process, sending the accounts to a collection agency or filing suit in small claims court.
 You might know that a customer's wife has terminal cancer so you might decide not to take that person to court.
 It's your company so you get to decide.